After thousands of miles on the road, I’ve created this essential list of the best road trip tips and tricks to help you ahead of your journey.

 3. Plan a road trip itinerary that doesn’t involve too much driving

-When you are researching your itinerary, it’s easy to try to fit in too much.
+When you’re researching your itinerary, it’s easy to try to fit in too much.
 Although driving scenic routes is fun, overdoing the driving hours will affect the enjoyment of your road trip.

 That’s why one of my best road trip tips is to plan an itinerary that doesn’t involve too much driving per day.
 I love using a variety of road trip books to get inspired and apps for planning a road trip to help me stay organized.

-Check out our full article on how to plan a road trip or our Road Trip Resources page for my favorite travel companies.
+You can also check out our full article on how to plan a road trip or our Road Trip Resources page for my favorite travel companies.

 4. Give your car a thorough clean before the trip

-When you are spending a long time in your car then the last thing you want is for it not to be clean!
+When you’re spending a long time in your car then the last thing you want is for it not to be clean!
 Give your vehicle a proper tidy prior to departure on your road trip.